-Good Taste Cannot Be Encoded
+Good Taste Cannot Be Coded

 On the Media is a superb program, one of very few programs whose analysis is always constructive, pithy and correct, to the extent that the correct conclusion is drawn based on all available facts.
 The superb interview linked below is one of very few instances where OTM gets so close to the heart of the matter but fails to state it or examine it: